 Signs, they keep going and going and going.......

 "Lord, if this isn't for me, show me a sign."
 God, in all his infinite wisdom, says, "Okay, no problem!"
 He sends a text, an email, snail-mail, and a FedEx package.
 He follows that up with an ad in The Tribune, The Nassau Guardian, and The Punch (all local newspapers in New Providence, The Bahamas).
 Just when you think He was done, He tags you in a post on Instagram, Facebook, Snapchat, LinkedIn, Pinterest, and Twitter.
-He will pull out a board game and tell you do not pass-go, do not collect $200, and still, you'll roll the dice and slide straight into Park Place with 2 hotels, owned by your opponent.
+He will pull out a board game and tell you do not pass go, do not collect $200, and still, you'll roll the dice and slide straight into Park Place with 2 hotels, owned by your opponent.

 If that wasn't enough, He sends a smoke signal, a message by carrier pigeon, an advisory watch of a pending storm.
 Torrential rain, hail, sleet, and snow would fall, followed by a flood, but no, you'd just pull out your umbrella and put on rain boots.
-A volcano could erupt, a hurricane can come through, followed by tsunami surges and you could stumble and fall in a ditch.
+A volcano could erupt, a hurricane can come through, followed by tsunami surges and you could stumble and fall into a ditch.
 Yet and still, you'd get up, brush yourself off, look up and ask, "God, was that you, trying to talk to me?"
 I've learned that if the answer is not what we wanted to hear, we flat out refuse it, or ignore it altogether.

 I can be very wrong, but most of us treat the idea of living like an à la carte menu.
 It's that whole notion of the 80/20 Rule.
 We would instead give up 80% of what is 'good' in search of the 20%, that in the long run won't even matter.
 Okay, for argument sake, maybe, ole-boy didn't mean to break your heart.
 Just maybe, he didn't mean to do it on purpose.
 Perhaps, it was your prayer that fast-tracked the inevitable.